Aseelaldallal/boomtown/README.md

 * make logo clickable -- DONE
 * Add fullname, email, bio to reducer -- DONE
 * Login Register Buttons -- DONE
-* Return Items

 Bonus:

 * Add axios interceptors ?
 * Lazy loading?

-# WHAT IS DEFINITELY LEFT

-Store entire user in AUTH reducer, not just token and etc. You must do this in authActions and authReducer Go to items adder, remove hardcoded itemowner, get info from state.auth --- DONE Add axios interceptors to make deployment easier

-# Things to do in the future
+# Things to do in the future (pressed for time now)

 * I never check that the user actually uploads the image, and that the image size doesn't exceed a certain size.
 Need to do this on both client and server.
 Pretty straightforward.
+* Natural Addition: Ability to return item.
+Straightforward (Modify goes in itemCard and itemCardList.)